huggla/postgis-overlay/README.md

 # postgis-overlay
+This image can be used to scale up an existing database.

 1. Mount a volume, containing the postgis data template, on /overlay/lowerdir.
 2. Mount /mnt from the host on /overlay/hostdir.